AliceHan256/Week-1-Homework/README.md

 * What domain of the financial industry is the company in?

 * What have been the major trends and innovations of this domain over the last 5-10 years?

+In 2009, Shopify created an API platform and app store to sell product online.

+In 2010, while smartphones were bloating globally, Shopify lauched a "Build a Business" competition which generated over $3 million in revenue.

+In 2011, Shopify added Shopify Experts for less experienced sellers to seek knowledge of Shopify from this directory.

+In 2013, Shopify redesigned its platform by adding features such as refund management, better search functionality, easier-to-use admin features, and a live theme editor, all of which make the platform easier for merchants to use.
+In addition, Shopify released POS, which makes merchants to sell their inventory both in-store and online where data can be synched easily.

+In 2015, Shopify introduced the Buy Buttons and Multichannel Shopify to its platform for merchants to use the innovated dashboard to manage their sales across multichannels, including the e-commerce storefront, POS, and buy buttons which allow merchants to embed it on any website.

+In 2016, Shopify integrated with Facebook Messenger, allowing merchants to have communications with their customers directly.

+In 2017, Shopify introduced QR codes which makes shoppers to use their phone camera to scan the QR code on a physical item and get access to the item from the merchant's online store.

+Doing this way, Shopify expanded from an initial tool to a platform then to a ecosystem, eventually growing to a $10 billion commercial giat.

 * What are the other major companies in this domain?